Academy ›

 - March 2023: US operators discover slow-feed bowls on TikTok.
 50 Shopify stores launch.

 - June 2023: 150+ US stores.
-CPMs spike to A$8+ (US currency).
+CPMs spike to $8+ (US currency).
 Market heating up.

 - September 2023: 300 US stores.
 Market saturated.
 New US entrants are losing money.
 US operators move to next trend.

-- January 2025: 40 AU stores.
-By January 2026, 200+ AU stores.
-Market saturates in AU.
+- January 2025: 40 stores.
+By January 2026, 200+ stores.
+Market saturates.

-AU followed US by exactly 18 months.
+The market followed the US by approximately 18 months.

 How to spot the arbitrage